2016-2018: Compulsory Conciliation leads to a Maritime Boundary Treaty between Australia and Timor-Leste

 At its meeting on 13 February, Timor-Leste's Council of Ministers approved the text of the maritime boundary agreement which will be signed on 6 March in New York.
 Although Deputy Prime Minister for the Delimitation of Borders Agio Pereira will sign on behalf of Timor-Leste, Prime Minister Mari Alkatiri and chief negotiator Xanana Gusmão were expected to be present.
 Lusa reported the news (also Portuguese).

 Australian Attorney Bernard Collaery, whose office was raided by Australian intelligence in 2013 while he was representing Timor-Leste, is working on a book about the controversy.
 New Matilda, among others, expects it to be "explosive."
+A few months later, Australian prosecutors charged Collaery -- see below.

 On 17 February, Lusa reported that Timor-Leste was making a "last effort" to bring the pipeline from Greater Sunrise to Beaçu.
 On Sunday, 18 February, the Bishop of Dili organized, at Xanana's request, a special Mass to pray for the Sunrise pipeline.
 Government officials did not participate -- they later said that they hadn't been invited.